 The configuration of the independent testing performed by the evaluator was the same as the configuration of the developer testing as shown in Figure 7-1.

-The TOE used for the independent testing was the same as the TOE configuration identified in the ST.
+The evaluator also added the models which were not selected in the developer testing in order to cover all MFPs identified in the ST.